ZakhwanAnuar/Writeup-picoCTf-/README.md

   - [Secret Of The Polyglot](#secret-of-the-polyglot)
 ## Forensics
 ### FindAndOpen
-The challenge description states that the ZIP password can be found inside the PCAP file.
+The challenge description states that the ZIP password can be found inside the **`PCAP file`**.

 First and foremost, I opened the provided PCAP file using Wireshark.

 While analyzing the packets, I looked for anything suspicious such as:

-unusual payloads
+-unusual payloads
-readable strings
+-readable strings
-encoded data
+-encoded data

 Eventually, I found a suspicious packet that contained a string which looked like Base64-encoded data.
 ![.](Forensics/FindAndOpen/wireshark.png)